triggermesh/bumblebee/README.md

 Bumblebee allows you to transform [CloudEvents](https://cloudevents.io/) via an object of kind `Transformation`.
 A Transformation object creates an addressable custom resource based on Knative Serving aimed at flexible CloudEvents modifications.
-When you create a Transformation object, the controller creates a Knative Service that accepts CloudEvents, applies the declared transformation and replies with new CloudEvent or forwards it to another addressable resource.
+When you create a Transformation object, the controller creates a Knative Service that accepts CloudEvents, applies the declared transformation and replies with a new CloudEvent or forwards it to another addressable resource.

 ## Installation